noahadams/cascadiajs-2014-presentation/Cascadia JS 2014 Day 1.md

 - consider a code of conduct to handle conflict amongst contributors
 - consider taking contribution beyond code: e.g. user research
 - Does my software do what I think it does?
-- Formalize your expectations of how you expect your users to interact and validate them or reformulate themor change the software!
+- Formalize your expectations of how you expect your users to interact and validate them or reformulate them or change the software!
 - pro tip: you only need about 5 sessions to get useul data out of user testing
 - cognitive diversity will highlight different things from the results of user testing
 - Transifex is a community localaization and translation platform